 How can you be a good father to a fourteen-year-old boy when the world is kicking you in the teeth?

-The roots of this book have been growing inside me since I first became aware of global warming in 2004, when I began to wonder where humanity was heading.
+The roots of this book had been growing inside me since I first became aware of global warming in 2004, when I began to wonder where humanity was heading.
 Will we manage to get the planet back on track?
 Will our exploding population drive us out into space, and if so how far?

-But how could we communicate across astronomical distances?
+But how could humanity communicate across vast astronomical distances?
 Only if there is no upper speed limit for spaceships (https://www.youtube.com/watch?v=uH2IyXNCAA8 and https://www.youtube.com/watch?v=zZ0I5KBZTiM ).
 Communicating at the speed of light would be far too slow.

 I decided to work out the entire plot in my head before starting to write.
 This took five months, from Septermber 2016.
 I began to write in late January 2017.
 Reader feedback from two friends and a publisher led to major revisions, and the book was finished in September 2017.
 Published January 2018, while I was in hospital.
 You can read about that in my book 36 Days in Intensive Care: my struggle with delirium